jadecobra/python_tdd_exercises/source/exceptions/IndentationError.rst

     # AssertionError
     # IndentationError

   python raises an ``IndentationError`` for line 2 because it was not expecting the indentation there.
-Indentation has meaning in python and in this case it does not meet the predefined rules for indentation
+Indentation has meaning in Python and in this case it does not meet the predefined rules for indentation

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^